truar/cloudcmr-v2/Readme.md

 For a first use, Cloud build is okay, but there is a lot of improvements:
 - You can manipulate only `steps` which lake of abstraction and reusability
 - No easy way of caching dependencies (example with yarn)
-- The `waitFor` are not very intuitive, and you need some thinking to use it properly
+- The `waitFor` is not very intuitive, and you need some thinking to use it properly

 To use it properly:
 - I created `cloudbuild.yaml` files, which contains the steps to build the application